odedstein/sgi-introduction-course/001_starting_MATLAB/001_starting_MATLAB.md

 You can issue commands in MATLAB's interactive shell (which you have before you now), and you can write functions and scripts as well.
+_Throughout this tutorial, monospaced text preceded by `>> ` will usually refer to commands you interactively enter into your MATLAB console._
 We will try all of these now.

 First, try some basic arithmetic: